davs3275/sbs/med/collier.md

 And here you are to remember that philosophy will put you upon nothing but what your nature wishes and calls for.
 But you are crossing the inclinations of your nature.
-Is not this the most agreeable ?
-And does not pleasure often deceive us under this pretence ?
+Is not this the most agreeable?
+And does not pleasure often deceive us under this pretence?
-Now think a little, and tell me what is there more delightful than greatness of mind, and generosity, simplicity, equanimity, and piety ?
-And once more, what can be more delightful than prudence ? than to be furnished with that faculty of knowledge and understanding which keeps a man from making a false step, and helps him to good fortune in all his business ?
+Now think a little, and tell me what is there more delightful than greatness of mind, and generosity, simplicity, equanimity, and piety?
+And once more, what can be more delightful than prudence? than to be furnished with that faculty of knowledge and understanding which keeps a man from making a false step, and helps him to good fortune in all his business?

 ---
 5.10.
 Things are so much perplexed and in the dark